Sweet repeat: Notre Dame women beat Texas A&M 87-80 in NCAAs

 Texas A&M: Carter dominated again and Wells had a solid game.
 But the Aggies couldn’t keep their season going.

-Notre Dame: The Irish showed they can pull out the close ones, too, after winning the previous 11 games by at least 18.
+Notre Dame: The Irish have been there and won it all, and their experience showed down the stretch.
+The tight victory came after they won their previous 11 games by at least 18 points.

 UP NEXT